signalspec/signalspec/docs/expressions.md

 **Down-evaluation** works like evaluation in traditional programming languages: return value is a function of one or more subexpressions.
 Down-evaluation is functionally pure.
 In general, down-evaluation is used to prepare data for output from the computer through a device.

 **Up-evaluation** can be thought of as pushing a value into the expression from the "return" side, which then pushes values into its subexpressions.
 The evaluation either "matches" or "fails".
 It has semantics similar to the left side of a [destructuring assignment](http://coffeescript.org/#destructuring), but also like an assertion, both matching and capturing data like a regexp group.
-Up-evaluation is idempotent -- Only the first up-evaluation of an expression may have side effects.
-If a value matches, it will continue to match if up-evaluated with the same expression again.
 In general, up-evaluation is used to interpret input data from a device.

 ### Literals